Lotte Super constructs rooftop solar power plants using idle spaces

 [Courtesy of Lotte Super]

 SEOUL -- Lotte Super, a supermarket wing of South Korea's retail giant Lotte Group, has built 11 solar power plants on the rooftop of its stores and logistics center to go green and achieve carbon neutrality.
-The power plants that generate about 1,360 megawatt-hours per year can power some 1,360,000 households.
+The power plants can generate about 1,360 megawatt-hours of electricity per year.

 Lotte Super said in a statement on December 1 that the company has built solar power plants on rooftops of affiliated stores and a logistics center.
 The total size of the rooftop power plant is 5,100 square meters, which is about the size of 20 tennis courts.
 The company's stores and logistics centers across the country use a total of about 130,000 megawatt-hours of electricity every year.
 Lotte Super predicted that about 10 percent of total consumed electricity can be replaced with renewable energy generated using rooftop solar panels.